Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Constraints on baryonic effects with X-ray observations

 Using the constraints on the baryonification parameters (shown in Fig.~\ref{fig:corner_BCMparam_xray}), we can now investigate the expected shape of the baryonic power suppression ($\mathcal{S}$).
 The result can then be compared to the predictions from hydro-dynamical simulations, providing an indirect test for their validity regarding cosmology.

 In the left-hand panel of Figure~\ref{fig:fitted_fgas_fstar_Sk_BCMparam_xray}, we show the $f_\mathrm{gas,500}$ and $f_\mathrm{star,500}$ as blue and orange bands.
-They include the 68 percent (dark band) and 95 percent (light band) credible regions obtained via the posterior distribution of the baryonification parameters (see Fig.~\ref{fig:corner_BCMparam_xray}).
-The plot confirms that the binned X-ray and optical data used for the fitting procedure (shown as red and green symbols) is within the credible region obtain by the MCMC run.
+They include the 68 percent (dark band) and \RefReport{99} percent (light band) credible regions obtained via the posterior distribution of the baryonification parameters (see Fig.~\ref{fig:corner_BCMparam_xray}).
+The plot confirms that the binned X-ray and optical data used for the fitting procedure (shown as red and green symbols) is within the credible region \RefReport{obtained} by the MCMC run. \RefReport{For comparison, we have also plotted the gas (dashed-lines) and stellar (dotted-lines) fractions from the hydro-dynamical simulations.
+These fractions do not correspond to the direct simulation outputs but are instead constructed assuming Eq.~(\ref{hydrostaticmass}), where $M_{500}$ is taken from the simulations and where we assume $b_\mathrm{hse}=0.26$ for the hydrostatic mass bias.
+This allows us to directly compare the simulation outputs to both the observations and the results from the emulator.}

+\RefReport{ We note that the simulated fractions tend to lie above the binned X-ray observations, especially for masses above $M_{500}\sim 2\times 10^{13}$ M$_{\odot}$/h.
+The mismatch is not only visible for {\tt Illustris-TNG}, {\tt Horizon-AGN}, and {\tt OWLS}, but also for the simulations {\tt cosmo-OWLS 8.0}, {\tt cosmo-OWLS 8.5}, and {\tt BAHAMAS}, which have been originally calibrated to X-ray observations.
+This is a direct consequence of the hydrostatic mass bias from Ref.~\cite{Hurier2017MeasuringData}, that is considerably larger than the one predicted by most hydrodynamical simulations \cite[see e.g.][]{salvati2018constraints}.}

-In the right-hand panel of Figure~\ref{fig:fitted_fgas_fstar_Sk_BCMparam_xray}, we show the predicted baryonic power suppression ($\mathcal{S}$) obtained by applying the baryonification model to the X-ray and optical data from individual galaxy-groups and clusters.
-The dark and light bands again correspond to the 68 and 95 percent credible regions.
-At the 68 percent confidence level, the baryonic power suppression $\mathcal{S}$ is predicted to exceeds the percent level between $k\sim 0.1$ and $0.4$ h/Mpc growing to a maximum 21-28 percent at around $k\sim 7$ h/Mpc.
-At the 95 percent level, suppression exceeds one percent somewhere between $k\sim0.1$ h/Mpc and $1.3$ h/Mpc reaching a maximum of 14-38 percent beyond $k\sim 7$ h/Mpc.
+In the right-hand panel of Figure~\ref{fig:fitted_fgas_fstar_Sk_BCMparam_xray}, we show the predicted baryonic power suppression ($\mathcal{S}$) obtained by applying the baryonification model to the X-ray and optical data from individual galaxy groups and clusters.
+The dark and light bands again correspond to the 68 and \RefReport{99} percent credible regions.
+At the 68 percent confidence level, the baryonic power suppression $\mathcal{S}$ is predicted to exceed the percent level between $k\sim 0.1$ and $0.4$ h/Mpc growing to a maximum 21-28 percent at around $k\sim 7$ h/Mpc.
+At the \RefReport{99} percent level, suppression exceeds one percent somewhere between $k\sim0.1$ h/Mpc and $1.3$ h/Mpc reaching a maximum of 14-38 percent beyond $k\sim 7$ h/Mpc.